mattrich98/RockPaperScissorsWIP/README.md

 <ul>4.
 Need results for winning / losing / draw</ul>
 <ul>5.
 It would be easier to complete the main functions through JavaScript but, its easier for me to figure things out visually faster; if I combine it with the button all together.</ul>
 <ul>6.
 Do CSS last as its the least important / not necessary</ul>
+<ul>The functions will trigger when a button is pressed / type with alert prompt maybe?</ul>